HackerYou/HYFallBootcamp2014/4-Wordpress/Week 8/Day 3/custom_queries_and_loops.md

 That wasn't too scary!
 The biggest differences between a standard loop and a custom loop are:

 * We create a new variable for our custom loop and use that its name throughout the new loop.
 In this case, we called it $newAwesomeQuery
 * On the first line, we pass WP_Query parameters that describe what kind content we want returned, how we want it filtered, and in what order.
-More on that in a minute!
+More on that in a minute.
 * After we're finished with our custom loop, it's important to call the **wp_reset_postdata()** function, which resets global post variables to their original values.
 For example, let's say we're using a custom loop in a single post.
 By using **wp_reset_postdata()** after our custom loop, template tags like **the_permalink()** will refer to your original post again.

 ##A few common parameters